What Is Sleep Apnea?

 Is There Any Relationship Between Food And Sleep Apnea?

 There is a strong link between food and sleep apnea.
 Eat foods rich in tryptophan, an amino acid that is converted by the brain into the neurotransmitter serotonin and melatonin.
 Turkey is high in tryptophan, but you can get this nutrient from other foods, too.
 Bananas are a good source of fibre and potassium but can increase mucus production and aggravate breathing problems.
+Additionally, consider the functional medicine approach to sleep problems to identify the root cause of the problem and restore healthy sleep.
+To restore biochemical balance and sound sleep, a functional medicine doctor can devise a customized protocol based on diet changes, lifestyle adjustments, and supplements.

 Late-night eating may worsen apnea and disrupt sleep.
 It is thought that the timing of meals affects the onset and severity of apnea.
 However, meal timing isn’t an independent risk factor.
 There is no definitive association between late-night eating and sleep apnea.
 Further studies are needed to confirm the association between late-night meal timing and apnea severity.